Homeschool mama self-care requires that we challenges our thoughts.

 Dig deep into it.
 Lean into it.
 Sometimes with the help of someone wise to help us wade through it, and discover that there is light at the end of the tunnel.

-Let’s turn our challenges into charms and think on these thoughts.
+Let’s turn our challenges into charms as we think on these affirming thoughts too: